Writing Dialogue for ToEE Part 3

 pc.stat_level_get( stat_gender ) == gender_male //gender_female

-pc.stat_level_get(stat_alignment) == LAWFUL_GOOD
+pc.stat_level_get(stat_alignment) == LAWFUL_GOOD (for instance)

 pc.stat_level_get(stat_level_paladin) == #